ducnyn/music-player/README.md

 # mediaplayer
-simple JavaFX project to explore the mvc pattern
+simple JavaFX project to explore the mvc pattern and UI design

 ![](images/screenshot.png)